Bachelor of Performing and Screen Arts (Screen Arts)

 - Lecturers who are experienced film and television practitioners and educators: our staff have many years of industry experience.

-- Strong industry links: SPADA (Screen Production and Development Association), WIFT (Women in Film and Television), New Zealand Writers Guild, Screen Directors Guild, Entertainment Technology NZ and New Zealand Film and Video Technicians' Guild.
+- Strong industry links: SPADA (Screen Production and Development Association), WIFT (Women in Film and Television), New Zealand Writers Guild, Screen Directors Guild, Entertainment Technology NZ, New Zealand Film and Video Technicians' Guild, New Zealand Cinematographers Society, Screen Education Alliance New Zealand and Creative Digital Content New Zealand.

 - Graduates who are regarded as highly employable by the film and television industries.
 They work on Hollywood blockbusters and local independent features, and produce prize-winning short films and documentaries in New Zealand and internationally.

 You will have time to discover where your interests lie.
-In the first year you'll explore the basic skills and techniques associated with film and television production such as camera, directing, editing, production, sound and scriptwriting, and gain an overview of the production process and key responsibilities.
+In the first two years you'll explore the basic skills and techniques associated with film and television production such as camera, directing, editing, production, sound and scriptwriting, and gain an overview of the production process and key responsibilities.

-By the end of Year One, it will become clear through your achievements in various subjects and projects which discipline area(s) suits you the best.
-The remaining two years will focus increasingly on your specialist area.
+By the end of Year Two, it will become clear through your achievements in various subjects and projects which discipline area(s) suits you the best.
+The last year will focus on your specialist area.

 Aid the realisation of the director's vision onto the screen through lens choice, lighting, composition, camera movement, focus, filtration and exposure.
-Develop essential skills and knowledge by working creatively on a wide range of projects, and get trained for the film crew positions of camera operator, focus puller, clapper loader, gaffer, lighting assistant and grip.
+Develop essential skills and knowledge by working creatively on a wide range of projects, and get trained for the film crew positions of camera operator, focus puller, data wrangler, gaffer, lighting assistant and grip.

 You'll learn about the creative and technical side of directing, and also about text analysis, actor process, shaping performance, design and the associated technologies of film, including camera, sound and editing and what they contribute to the filmmaking process.
 You'll learn what it means to formulate and communicate a vision for a project, and lead a team with a variety of creative skills towards a common creative goal.